 Our prices vary depending on the complexity of the project.
 When you contact us, we’ll discuss your organization’s grant history as well as your current needs.
 From there, we can offer a price estimate for the project.
 If, as we work, we think the price will exceed the original estimate, we’ll notify you as soon as possible.
 Our goal is to never surprise you with the invoice amount.

 As a team, we’ve written thousands of grants for a wide variety of organizations.
 We can help with small and large foundation grants, grants to corporations, and government grants.
 Our specialties range from environmental sustainability to health and human services to education and community development.
 Our services page has more information regarding our work.

 There are many factors that influence a grant’s success: the strength of the applicant’s programs, board of directors, finances, objectives, and accomplishments; the funder’s (sometimes undisclosed) preferences; the competing applicants; and more.
 These factors are outside the grant writer’s influence; for that reason, we don’t track our firm’s grant writing success rate.
 We do, however, have a long track record of working with repeat clients who can attest to our skills and contributions.

 Yes!
 We work remotely with all of our clients, using email and phone calls to communicate.
 We’ve honed our communication processes over the years to ensure we’re efficient and effective at gathering everything we need to write a highly competitive grant application.

 It’s considered unethical for grant writers to work on commission.
 We require payment after the project is complete, regardless of outcome.
 For more information on this topic, check out this blog entry.

-We partner with a nonprofit consultancy to offer strategic and business planning, board development, major and capital campaigns, individual giving campaigns, and annual fundraising services, all of which provides a more holistic approach to raising funds for nonprofits that need help in this area.
+We suggest partnering with a nonprofit consultancy that offers strategic and business planning, board development, major and capital campaigns, individual giving campaigns, and annual fundraising services, all of which provides a more holistic approach to raising funds for nonprofits that need help in this area.